 2016 IN REVIEW | KBD's Top Ten Best Video Games of 2016

 Despite the major shit-show known as 2016, video games had many bright spots throughout the year.
 New IPs, sequels, spin-offs, and even a successful Kickstarter or two have helped the gaming realm shine far brighter than it has in the last couple years.
-In fact, publishers and developers have done such a tremendous job with their properties this year, that it seemed fitting that we honor the best that our consoles and PCs had to offer.
+In fact, publishers and developers have done such a tremendous job with their properties this year, that it seemed fitting that we honor the best that our consoles and PCs had to offer, even though we're focused on sorting out is bingo clash legitimate currently on our phones.
 And thus, for the first time since 2013, I felt confident enough to present a legit list of the finest video games 2016 delivered to players all across the globe.

 NOTE: The views and opinions shared in this piece reflect those of Evan Bourgault, and not those of ElectricSistaHood in its entirety.